ONLY $9.90 DELIVERY INFO

 Publisher's Status: Active

-Stephen Spawls went to Kenya when he was four and caught his first chameleon at the age of six.
-East African herpetology is his major interest, and his publications include A Field Guide to East African Reptiles and Kenya: A Natural History.
-Kim Howell was professor of Zoology at the University of Dar es Salaam for over 40 years, and has lived in and studied the fauna of Tanzania since 1970.
+Stephen Spawls is a herpetologist who specialises in the reptiles of East Africa, and especially Kenya.
+His books include Kenya: A Natural History and Handbook of Reptiles of Northeast Africa.
+The late Kim Howell was Professor of Zoology at the University of Dar es Salaam for more than 40 years, having studied the fauna of Tanzania since 1970.
 Harald Hinkel is a German naturalist specialising in biodiversity and conservation, who has also worked extensively in disaster relief, particularly in Rwanda.
-Michele Menegon is an expert on East African herpetofauna, having spent most of his time since 1997 conducting research across the Eastern Afromontane.
+Michele Menegon is an expert on East African herpetofauna, having spent most of his time since 1997 conducting research across the region.